-- Hypoxic-ischemic encephalopathy (HIE), which is a type of brain damage caused by birth asphyxia (oxygen deprivation around the time of birth).
+- Hypoxic-ischemic encephalopathy (HIE): a type of brain damage caused by birth asphyxia (oxygen deprivation around the time of birth).

-- Cerebral palsy (CP), which can be caused by complications such as birth asphyxia, birth trauma, and infection.
+- Cerebral palsy (CP): can be caused by complications such as birth injury, birth asphyxia, birth trauma, and infection.

-- Periventricular leukomalacia (PVL), which is damage to the brain’s white matter.
+- Periventricular leukomalacia (PVL): damage to the brain’s white matter.

 - Other types of brain damage, such as to the basal ganglia or cerebral cortex.

-- Seizure disorders/epilepsy, which can be caused by birth injuries such as HIE, birth trauma, or infection.
+- Seizure disorders/epilepsy: can be caused by birth injuries such as HIE, birth trauma, or infection.

-- Intellectual and developmental disabilities (I/DDs), which often co-occur with other issues such as cerebral palsy or epilepsy.
+- Intellectual and developmental disabilities (I/DDs):often accompany other issues such as cerebral palsy or epilepsy.